Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 Car Valve Seals

 Within an engine, valves open and close.
-Intake valves allow the air (or air/fuel mixture, depending on the engine type) into the compartment.
-Exhaust valves permit the exhaust gases out through your exhaust pipe.
+Intake valves allow the air (or air/fuel mixture, depending on the engine type) into the chamber.
+Exhaust valves permit the expended gases out through your exhaust pipe.

 Cylinders typically have one or two valves inlet and exhaust valves each.